When Is the Best Time

 - Afterwards, visit Cabo da Roca.

-- Afternoon: From here, go on a fantastic hike to the secluded Ursa Beach.
-I would bathe here in summer, but I can't recommend swimming due to the occurring currents.
+- Afternoon: Go on a fantastic hike to the secluded Ursa Beach.
+I bathe here in summer, but I can't recommend swimming due to the occurring currents.

 - Walk back to Cabo da Roca and watch the awesome sunset.